RedsqwareAM001/scte-website-system-integegrations-plan/Glossary.md

 Single Sign-On.
 A service that is solely responsible for user authentication.

 ### User cases
-A use case describes a way in which a real-world actor interacts with the system
+A use case describes a way in which a real-world actor interacts with the system.

 ### User story
-A user story describes the type of user, what they want and why
+A user story describes the type of user, what they want and why.